spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 #### Request for quote with a configurable product

 The information in [Complete and incomplete configuration](https://spryker.atlassian.net/wiki/spaces/DOCS/pages/2117927245/WIP+Configurable+Product+feature+overview#Complete-and-incomplete-configuration) applies to [Quotation Process & RFQ](/docs/scos/user/features/{{page.version}}/quotation-process-feature-overview.html) functionalities.
-A Storefront user can only request a quote for a product with a complete configuration.
+A customer can only request a quote for a product with a complete configuration.

 ### Pre-configured parameter values

 When a developer creates configurable products by importing them, they can pre-configure parameter values.
-If a Storefront user chooses to configure such a product, they start with the pre-configured parameter values and can change them.
+If a customer chooses to configure such a product, they start with the pre-configured parameter values and can change them.

-If a developer also defines that the configuration of such a product is complete, on entering the *Product details* page, a Storefront user sees the pre-configured parameter values.
+If a developer also defines that the configuration of such a product is complete, on entering the *Product details* page, a customer sees the pre-configured parameter values.
 They can add the product to the cart without adjusting the configuration.

-If a developer defines that the configuration of such a product is incomplete, on entering the *Product details* page, a Storefront user does not see the pre-configured parameter values.
+If a developer defines that the configuration of such a product is incomplete, on entering the *Product details* page, a customer does not see the pre-configured parameter values.
 However, they are still assigned to the product.
-The Storefront user has to configure the product, but they do not have to change the pre-configured parameter values.
+The customer has to configure the product, but they do not have to change the pre-configured parameter values.

 ## Configurable product on the Storefront

-Storefront users configure a product on the Storefront as follows:
+Customers configure a product on the Storefront as follows:

 ![configurable-product-on-the-storefront](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/configurable-product-on-the-storefront.gif)